 If you’re looking for a winter vacation destination this year, check out our list of the 5 best European destinations!
 Whether you want to be swept away by culture or enjoy some of the world’s most beautiful natural scenery – we’ve got it all.
 And don’t forget to bring your coat and scarf if you plan on visiting any of these fantastic places during the long winter months!
 Which one are you most excited about?
 Let us know in the comments below.

-Del Mar, California: Where to Visit, What to do, and Best Places for food
+Del Mar, California: Where to Visit, What to do and Best food

 Top 5 ways to spend a summer evening in Finland